 Moving to a new country is difficult enough without the added stress of endlessly researching for the best schooling available to you and your family.
+Foreigners can go to school in Korea, but choosing the best school may be difficult if you don’t know where to start looking.
 Local Korean schools are an option, but depending on the age of the student, might not be plausible due to language barriers and curriculum differences between countries.
 Most expats end up opting for foreign or international schools in Seoul or anywhere in Korea.

-Most international and foreign schools are geared towards English speakers, offering American or British academic curriculums – though there are also schools that teach in and follow British, German, Chinese, and Japanese curriculums.
+Most foreign and international schools in Seoul are geared towards English speakers, offering American or British academic curriculums – though there are also schools that teach in and follow British, German, Chinese, and Japanese curriculums.

 It should come as no surprise to incoming expats that Koreans take education very seriously.
-International and Foreign Schools in Korea are of no exception.
-Education and proper schooling are held in the highest regard for Koreans, and this pressure to succeed academically might be difficult to adjust to for students who aren’t used to longer school hours and intense academic amongst students.
+Foreign and International Schools in Seoul are no exception.
+Education and proper schooling are held in the highest regard for Koreans, and this pressure to succeed academically might be difficult to adjust to for students who aren’t used to longer school hours and intense academic competition amongst students.

-Looking through the list of school available in Korea, one might wonder if there is a difference between an “international” school and a “foreign” one.
-The difference between the two lies in the number of expats/foreigners that the school is required to have in their student demographic at all given times.
+Looking through the list of schools available in Korea, one might wonder if there is a difference between an “international” school and a “foreign” one.
+The difference between the two lies in the ex-pats to foreigners ratio that the school is required to have in their student demographic at all given times.

 Admissions & Documents to Prepare Before Coming to Korea

 Each school has different documents and paperwork that it requires in the application process.
-Typically, international and foreign schools will require copies of the student’s passport, transcript, birth certificate, and standardized test scores.
+Typically, foreign and international schools in Seoul will require copies of the student’s passport, transcript, birth certificate, and standardized test scores.
 In addition, the enrollment process might differ a great deal based on the age of the student.

 For example, while a sophomore in high school will have to send in their academic transcript, a first grader might not have to undergo the same requirement.
 Some schools also require an on-site test and interview before officially admitting their students.
 Waiting lists are also common amongst well-established and more competitive schools.

-Here’s our list of the top foreign schools and international schools in Seoul, South Korea in no particular order from pre-k through to grade 12!
+Here’s our list of the top foreign schools and international schools in Seoul, South Korea in 2021 in no particular order from pre-k through to grade 12!

-Situated on a purpose-designed city campus just south of the Han River in the centrally located Seocho District, Dulwich College Seoul offers an exemplary British-style international education for over 700 expatriate students aged 3 years to 18 years from over 40 different countries.
+Situated on a purpose-designed city campus just south of the Han River in the centrally located Seocho District, Dulwich College Seoul offers an exemplary British-style international education for 700 expatriate students aged 4 years to 18 years from over 40 different countries.

 It is built upon the history of Dulwich College London, one of Britain’s most prestigious independent schools, originated in 1619.
 The College maintains a close relationship with Dulwich College London and the Dulwich Colleges in Shanghai, Beijing, Suzhou, Yangon, and Singapore.